acarrasco/about/curriculum_vitae.md

 ## About me

-These days, I take great pleasure in mentoring and leading upcoming engineers.
-It's become clear to me that my calling lies in leadership and management, yet I also value staying hands-on to remain connected with my reports' work.

-As an engineer, I pride myself on being a jack-of-all-trades.
-Having worked across diverse industries and with various technologies, I regularly leverage this knowledge to discover innovative, out-of-the-box solutions for challenging and unexplored problems.
+As a software engineer, I pride myself on being a jack-of-all-trades.
+Having worked in diverse industries and technologies, I regularly leverage this knowledge to discover out-of-the-box solutions that are only evident after feeding *the creativity machine* with a lot of background information!

+I also like mentoring and coaching other engineers, optimizing how teams collaborate, and creating environments where people enjoy working.

+You can learn more about me in my "[manager's readme](./manager_readme.md)".

 ## Work experience